OmriLeviGit/agentic-assignment/agentic-home-assignment/README.md

 ```

 This will:
-1. Show you an **agent selection** and difficulty selection menus
+1. Show you agent selection and difficulty selection menus
 2. Let you choose between Easy, Medium, or Hard
 3. Run the Simple Rule-Based Agent (or your LLM agent)
 4. Display the results and scoring

-> By default, the LLM agent will attempt to run using Gemini (more on that in the approach section).
-As a fallback, it will use the llama model, so if it's necessary to run using the tiny llama one, just invalidate the API key.

 ## Project Structure